Full State Feedback

 We want to then move these values to some desired state. such as:

-We can then perform feedback on this vector directly if we have some gain vector K.
+We can then perform feedback on this vector directly if we have some gain vector K

-We want to move x to our desired state of zero.
-We can perform feedback by first subtracting the observed state from the desired state and then multiplying this vector by the gain K, just as we would for a traditional feedback controller such as PID.
+to our desired state of zero.
+We can perform feedback by first subtracting the observed state from the desired state and then multiplying this vector by the gain K

-We can then compute the dot product between this result and K.
+We can then compute the dot product between this result and K

 So, our control input is defined as:

-This control law will stabalize x and x-dot to the state of zero but in many systems we want to go to a state other than zero.
+to the state of zero but in many systems we want to go to a state other than zero.
 We can generalize this control law for any desired state by the final control law:

 What we have now is effectively just a proportional and derivative controller.
 What makes this different is that at each point in time, our target velocity is not necessarily zero.
 As a result, this type of controller will have much better performance following trajectories such as motion profiles and will not rely as much on feedforward control to get good transient performance like a PID controller would (though feedforward is always nice to have!).